-Glossy and oh-so glamorous, gel nails are a worthwhile treat at the time of application.
-But, fast-forward three weeks and that growth gap screams ‘must remove immediately’.
-To save you another trip to the nail salon, learn how to remove gel nails in the comfort of your own home by following these 5 savvy steps.
+Glossy and so very glamorous, gel nails are a worthwhile treat at the time of application.
+But, fast-forward three weeks when your nails have grown out and you are desperately waiting for payday, you’ll need another way to remove the polish.

-Top tip: To keep the skin around the nails protected during the gel removal process, carefully apply petroleum jelly (eg. Vaseline) to the targeted areas – this will stop the skin from drying out.
+Top tip: To keep the skin around the nails protected during the gel removal process, carefully apply petroleum jelly to the targeted areas – this will stop the skin from drying out.

 Wrap each finger in a segmented square of foil, keeping the ball of acetone wrapped underneath.
 This will add a little pressure and lock in heat to help the acetone work its magic.

-Keep nails soaked for up to 30 minutes, for the best results (but always check the label on the acetone for recommended timings).
-Just pop on a TV show and relax...
+Keep nails soaked for up to 30 minutes for the best results (but always check the label on the acetone for recommended timings).
+Then, pop on Netflix and relax…

-Top tip: Apply a coat of hard-working nail strengthener after removing the gel polish as you may notice that nails are a little weak following gel polish wear.
+Top tip: Apply a coat of hard-working nail strengthener after removing the gel polish, as you may notice that your nails are a little weak following gel polish wear.